Number 12: When Greed and Corruption Become the Norm

-Number 12: When Greed and Corruption Become the Norm (different to the "MAKING OF" documentary released by the BBC on YouTube under the title Betraying the Game: Anas Aremeyaw Anas investigates football in Africa which was a documentary by the BBC on how Number 12 was made, an independent and impartial work and a report about Mr Anas' investigation) is an investigative documentary by Ghanaian award-winning journalist Anas Aremeyaw Anas and his investigative group, Tiger Eye P. I.
+Number 12: When Greed and Corruption Become the Norm (different from the documentary released by the BBC on YouTube as Betraying the Game: Anas Aremeyaw Anas investigates football in Africa which showed how it was made) is an investigative documentary by Ghanaian award-winning journalist Anas Aremeyaw Anas and his investigative group, Tiger Eye P. I.

-The documentary which was premiered on 6 June 2018 sought to highlight the level of corruption in football and among football administrators in Ghana.
+The documentary, which premiered on 6 June 2018, sought to highlight the level of corruption in football and among football administrators in Ghana.
 The British Broadcasting Corporation provided technical support for the investigation and secured the right to show it to a global audience.

 Background

 The idea for the documentary was born when Anas was prompted by the action of certain football personalities in Ghana fingered in alleged corrupt acts.
 Anas' main focus was on the President of the Ghana Football Association, Kwesi Nyantakyi.
 Anas believed that the actions of the leaders of various national football groups had led to the Ghana national football team the Black Stars missing out on a place at the 2018 FIFA World Cup.
 The culmination effect of effective management of football activities had led to a deterioration of Ghanaian football.

 During the course of interviewing, Nyantakyi hinted that he had considerable power to influence many sectors of the Ghanaian economy.
 He went further to suggest that he could facilitate business deals and involve the President of Ghana, Nana Akufo-Addo whenever he needed to.
 Such meetings with the president could be achieved if supposed foreign investors would pay some bribe to him.

 Prior to the screening of the documentary, Anas allowed President Nana Akufo-Addo to view part of the documentary that had his name and office mentioned.
 Subsequent to watching the documentary, the President lodged an official complaint at the Criminal Investigations Department (CID) of the Ghana Police Service.
 This complaint was due to the fact that Kwasi Nyantakyi had mentioned the names of the president, his vice and others as people that had to be bribed in order to secure government contracts.
 The CID issued an arrest warrant for the arrest of Kwesi Nyantakyi, who was at that time on an official Confederation of African Football duty in Morocco.

 When the arrest warrant was issued, Abdul Malik Kweku Baako Jnr., editor-in-chief of The New Crusading Guide newspaper, expressed his disapproval of how the presidency handled the issue.
 According to him, there had been a gentleman's agreement between the party of Anas's Tiger Eye P. I. and the BBC and the presidency on delaying any action to be taken to a day prior to the official public premier of the documentary.
 He, however, said he understood why it was done and attributed it to social media allegations that the then yet-to-be released documentary had evidence of corruption at the seat of government.